Chantal Chamandy: Career

 She did not release new material again until 2006, when she released a series of singles on her own independent label Ninemuse.

 She also used a number of unconventional strategies to get her name and material back into the public eye, including a marketing campaign on public transit and selling her single "Feels Like Love" for $1 a copy in the Dollarama chain of dollar stores, which resulted in the single selling over 10,000 copies and being picked up for sale in conventional record stores.
 She released Love Needs You in 2006 later the same year.
 "Feels Like Love" received airplay on U.S. Adult Contemporary radio.

 On 7 September 2007, she performed a concert in front of the Great Pyramid of Giza in Egypt in conjunction with the Cairo Symphony Orchestra.
 That performance was released on album and DVD in 2008 as Beladi, and was also made available for broadcast on PBS in the United States.

 Chamandy has done over 15 TV commercials as well as roles in films also credited with an appearance in 2014's Hit by Lightning, which she produced, and also wrote the score and included some of her songs in the sound track.
+She was also a producer on Allen Sunshine, the directorial debut of her son Harley Chamandy, through her firm Mother and Son Films.